Call on Joe Biden and Congress to take urgent action on climate change

 Jewish Americans concerned about the climate crisis

-7 Climate Actions the Biden Administration Can Take on Day One
+7 Climate Actions the Biden Administration and Congressional Leaders Can Take in the First 100 Days

 We’re in the middle of a pandemic, fighting to save lives, save the planet, and save our democracy.
 Tinkering around the edges in this moment isn’t going to cut it – going “back to normal” won’t be enough.
 We need President-elect Joe Biden and Congressional leaders to have the chutzpah to take bold action to confront these crises and to address climate change.

-We’ve compiled a list of 7 immediate actions the Biden Administration can take as soon as he’s sworn in to put us on the right track.
+We’ve compiled a list of 7 immediate actions the Biden Administration and Congressional leaders can take in the first 100 days to put us on the right track.

 1: Choose a climate cabinet